 Colposcopy.
 The doctor may do a colposcopy to check the vagina and cervix for any abnormalities.
 A colposcope is a special instrument that magnifies the cells of the cervix and vagina, similar to a microscope.
 The colposcope gives the doctor a lighted, magnified view of the tissues of the vagina and the cervix.
 The colposcope is not inserted into the woman’s body and the examination is not painful, can be done in the doctor’s office, and has no side effects.
 This examination can be performed on pregnant women.

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 The type of biopsy performed will depend on the location of the tissue being biopsied.

 If the biopsy indicates that a woman has vaginal cancer, the doctor will refer her to a gynecologic oncologist, a doctor who specializes in treating this type of cancer.
 The specialist may suggest imaging tests to see if the cancer has spread beyond the vagina.